Bazel

 If you ran the Bazel installer with the

-directory.
+--userflag as above, the Bazel executable is installed in your$HOME/bindirectory.
 It’s a good idea to add this directory to your default paths, as follows:

 export PATH="$PATH:$HOME/bin"